dannydeezy/lnd-copilot/README.md

 # lnd-copilot
-proprietary lnd node manager with limited permissions

-runs alongside lnd and subscribes to commands from a third-party SQS queue
+delegate management of your lnd node to a third party with limited permissions copilot runs alongside lnd and subscribes to commands from a third-party SQS queue

 ### setup
 - find a node management specialist like (@dannydeezy)[https://t.me/dannydeezy]